saftman/transcriber-fakeyou/README.md

 This is a simple audio transcription program that transcribes WAV files using the Google Speech Recognition API.
 It provides a user-friendly interface for selecting the input folder, output file, and language.

+German is 69% Accurate, France/Spanish i didnt tested it.
-Its 69% Accurate i will update the code more for more accuracy.
+English is 99% Accurate i will update the code more for more accuracy.

 ## Prerequisites